Emergency Ready: Tech Tools to Help Protect You and Your Property During a Natural Disaster

 These apps and gadgets can be an essential part of your emergency preparedness kit.
 Photo: fotojog/Getty Images

-Given the catastrophic weather events that have hit Canada recently — from wildfires in Alberta to flooding on parts of the Ottawa River — our risk of getting caught up in a natural disaster might be at an all-time high.
+Given the catastrophic weather events that have hit Canada this season — from a record number of wildfires across the country to widespread flooding in parts of the east coast — our risk of getting caught up in a natural disaster might be at an all-time high.

 That’s why “emergency preparedness” has become so critical, to help protect you, your family, your home (and its belongings) against any kind of disaster, hazard or environmental event.